What is the cash basis?

 For universal credit (UC) claimants the entry threshold is double, at £300,000.

 You must leave the cash basis the year after your turnover is higher than the exit threshold which is £300,000.

 If you have more than one business and you elect to use the cash basis for one of your businesses then you must also use the cash basis for all your other businesses.
 The total of the turnover of all your businesses is used when looking at the entry and exit levels of the cash basis.

 There are certain businesses that are not allowed to use the cash basis: these include partnerships where at least one of the partners is not an individual and self-employed people using the profit averaging election.
 A complete list of the businesses that cannot use the cash basis can be found in the section below.

 You must choose to use the cash basis as it is not a default option.
-If you want to use the cash basis then you must elect to do so by ticking the relevant cash basis box on the self assessment tax return.
-This is box 8 on the short self-employment pages of the tax retrun or box 10 on the full self-employment pages.
+If you want to use the cash basis then you must elect to do so by ticking the relevant cash basis box on the Self Assessment tax return.
+This is box 8 on the short self-employment pages of the tax return or box 10 on the full self-employment pages.

 How do I account for income and expenses under the cash basis?

 Under the cash basis, income is recorded when it is actually received; this may be a different date to the sales invoice.